 Obstruction of Justice

-Obstruction of justice is a Class 1 misdemeanor.
+Obstruction of justice is a crime in Virginia.
 The most commonly charged version of Obstruction of justice requires the prosecutor to prove

 1. that someone knowingly attempted to impede a law enforcement officer

 3. In the lawful performance of his duties.